 - Allowing retailers to drive and track additional purchases.

-Parcel Pending is a leading provider of Buy Online, Pick-up in Locker (BOPIL) designed to simplify the BOPIS (Buy Online Pick-up in Store), BORIS (Return in Store) and click-and-collect processes.
+Parcel Pending is a leading provider of Buy Online, Pick-up in Locker (BOPIL) with a smart locker solution designed to simplify the BOPIS (Buy Online Pick-up in Store), BORIS (Return in Store) and click-and-collect processes.

 The way it works is simple.
 Once an online retail order is fulfilled – be it groceries, clothing, electronics, cosmetics and more – the items are placed into one of the Parcel Pending’s retail lockers located at the store.
 Customers are then instantly notified by text or email and provided with a unique numerical code that they can type or scan at the locker kiosk.
 They can then quickly and easily pick up their order at their convenience by going to the retail store and simply entering their personal code into the locker.